Who are the men that pick for scraps amongst the ruins of the end of history?

 It is, it is.

-That was ridiculous and obviously they can't be allowed to stay.
+Because that was ridiculous and obviously they can't be allowed to stay.

-And, you know, so really it just comes back to as far as well, if the British public for generations and generations never consented to all these generations of immigrants who have come here, then how far back do you want to go?
+And, you know, so really it just comes back to as far as, well, if the British public for generations and generations never consented to all these generations of immigrants who have come here, then how far back do you want to go?

 And so Ant is a bit of a trailblazer.